yoennisrg/react-self-hosted-fonts/README.md

 # react-self-hosted-fonts
+To self-host fonts, download the font files in ttf, woff, and/or woff2 formats and import them into your code.

 1. Create a self-hosted fonts .css file in the src/asset/fonts/Name/stylesheet.css directory
 2. Define @font-face settings for each of the font file types